RoySegall/rethinkdb/README.md

       ->execute();
 ```

-__When executing the query, the query will return the objects and not the IDs of
- the matching documents.__

 ## Contribution

 Any PR is more than welcome.
 When creating the PR please ping me so I could know